Melbourne Storm: 2018–2022: 20th anniversary and 4th premiership

 In 2021, long term captain Cameron Smith announced his retirement after 430 game and both Jesse Bromwich and Dale Finucane were announced as co-captains.
-On-field, the Melbourne club had some early hiccups adjusting to life after Smith, however, from round four, began a winning streak that lasted until Round 23 - 19 consecutive wins, becoming the first team since the Sydney Roosters in 1975 to complete this feat.
+On-field, the Melbourne club had some early hiccups adjusting to life after Smith, however, from round four, began a winning streak that lasted until Round 23 – 19 consecutive wins, becoming the first team since the Sydney Roosters in 1975 to complete this feat.
 This was made all the more remarkable because for the second consecutive season the club were forced to once again relocate to Queensland from Round 9 onwards due to COVID-19 outbreaks in NSW and Victoria.
 The winning run helped them to win the Minor Premiership finishing in first place at the end of the season, however the club failed to make the grand final losing the preliminary final to Penrith.
 The club also broke a number of other points scoring records throughout the season including finishing with the highest ever points differential (499 points).
 Individually, Josh Addo-Carr also scored a club record six tries in a single game against South Sydney.

 Melbourne started the 2022 NRL season strongly winning seven of their opening eight matches with their only defeat coming against Parramatta.
-In round 10 however, Melbourne were defeated 32-6 by Premiers Penrith.
-The following week, Melbourne suffered their biggest loss in the competition since round 18 of the 2013 NRL season when they were defeated 36-6 by North Queensland.

-In round 18 of the 2022 NRL season, Melbourne were defeated 20-16 by Canberra which meant they had lost three straight matches for the first time since the 2015 NRL season.
+In round 10 however, Melbourne were defeated 32–6 by Premiers Penrith.
+The following week, Melbourne suffered their biggest loss in the competition since round 18 of the 2013 NRL season when they were defeated 36–6 by North Queensland.
+In round 18 of the 2022 NRL season, Melbourne were defeated 20–16 by Canberra which meant they had lost three straight matches for the first time since the 2015 NRL season.
 Melbourne would finish the 2022 regular season in fifth place on the table which was their lowest finish since the 2014 NRL season.
-In the elimination final, Melbourne were upset 28-20 by Canberra which ended their season.
+In the elimination final, Melbourne were upset 28–20 by Canberra which ended their season.

+From 2017 through 2025 the owners of the club had expanded into netball forming a joint venture with the University of the Sunshine Coast to enter the Sunshine Coast Lightning in the Super Netball competition.
+The club had taken full ownership of the Lightning in November 2021 until they were sold to new owners in September 2025.